-25 million kids missed routine vaccinations because of Covid
+25 million kids missed routine vaccinations because of COVID

 Experts said this “historic backsliding” in vaccination coverage was especially disturbing since it was occurring as rates of severe malnutrition were rising.
 Malnourished children typically have weaker immune systems and infections like measles can often prove fatal to them.

-“The convergence of a hunger crisis with a growing immunisation gap threatens to create the conditions for a child survival crisis,” the UN said.
+“The convergence of a hunger crisis with a growing immunization gap threatens to create the conditions for a child survival crisis,” the UN said.

 Dr. David Elliman, a consultant pediatrician at Britain’s Great Ormond Street Hospital for Children, said it was critical to reverse the declining vaccination trend among children.